kodecocodes/i9t/custom-segues/custom-segues.markdown

 1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate.
 2. Create the presenting and dismissing animator classes.
-3. Define the duration [TODO: FPE: The duration of what?
-The transition?] and animation to be used in the animators.
+3. Define the animation and its duration to be used in the animators.
 4. Instruct the segue which animator classes to use for presentation and dismissal.
 5. Finally, use the segue in the storyboard.